javcsjc/Getting-and-Cleaning-Data/CodeBook.md

 * https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 Original and Relevant Data Sets for this project:
-* X_train.txt - Training set
+* X_train.txt - Training set.
-* y_train.txt - Training IDs representing which activity was performed for each record
+* y_train.txt - Training IDs representing which activity was performed for each record.
-* subject_train.txt - ID representing the subject who performed the activity for the training set
+* subject_train.txt - ID representing the subject who performed the activity for the training set.
-* X_test.txt - Test set
+* X_test.txt - Test set.
-* y_test.txt - Test IDs representing which activity was performed for each record
+* y_test.txt - Test IDs representing which activity was performed for each record.
-* subject_test.txt - ID representing the subject who performed the activity for the test set
+* subject_test.txt - ID representing the subject who performed the activity for the test set.
-* features.txt - List of all features
+* features.txt - List of all features.
 * activity_labels.txt - Labels representing each of the activities performed in both the training and test sets.

 High Level Project Steps (For further details please refer to the run_analysis.R file):
-* Read all the files
+* Read all the files.
-* Get Train data set ready
+* Get Train data set ready.
   ** Use feature labels as column names for training set ** Use activity labels to represent activities for training set ** Rename column for subjects on training set
-* Get Test data set ready
+* Get Test data set ready.
-  ** Use feature labels as column names for test set ** Use activity labels to represent activities for test set ** Rename column for subjects on training set.
+  ** Use feature labels as column names for test set ** Use activity labels to represent activities for test set ** Rename column for subjects on test set.
 Use the same column name as for training set.
-* Combine Test and Training sets
+* Combine Test and Training sets.
-* Subset the combined data set to include select columns. i.e. mean() and std()
+* Subset the combined data set to include select columns. i.e. mean() and std().
-* Descriptive activity names done as part of prepping test and train data
+* Descriptive activity names done as part of prepping test and train data.
-* Label data set with descriptive column names
+* Label data set with descriptive column names.
 * Create a second independent data set with the average of each variable, for each activity, for each subject.

 Internal Data Sets from run_analysis.R file: